Enhanced dissipation, hypoellipticity for passive scalar equations with fractional dissipation: Introduction

 For the $k$-by-$k$ system \eqref{EQ:Fractional_Hypoelliptic_k_by_k}, the following enhanced dissipation estimate holds

 \end{theorem} \begin{rmk} The $k$-by-$k$ estimate \eqref{ED_k_by_k} implies that the solution to the hypoelliptic equation \eqref{EQ:Fractional_Hypoelliptic} gain Gevrey regularity in $x$-direction instantly.
-This gain in regularity is related to Hormander's hypoellipticity theorem, see, e.g., \cite{Kolmogoroff34}, \cite{Hormander67}, \cite{Nualart06}, \cite{Malliavin97}. \end{rmk} \begin{rmk} If the shear flow $u$ is analytic near the critical points $y_i^\star$, then the condition \eqref{relation:u'_and_y-y_i_star_j} holds. \end{rmk} \begin{rmk} The logarithmic loss here for $\gamma\in(1/2,1)$ comes from the estimation of the $\dot H^{1/2}$-semi-norm of specific functions.
-To drop the logarithmic factor or to extend the result to $\gamma\in(0,1/2]$, new ideas are needed.
+This gain in regularity is related to Hormander's hypoellipticity theorem, see, e.g., \cite{Kolmogoroff34,Hormander67, Nualart06, Malliavin97}. \end{rmk} \begin{rmk} If the shear flow $u$ is analytic near the critical points $y_i^\star$, then the condition \eqref{relation:u'_and_y-y_i_star_j} holds. \end{rmk}\begin{rmk}{Our argument does not provide the enhanced dissipation estimate in the regime $\gamma\in(0,1/2]$.
+The main reason is that our proof requires an apriori $L^\infty$-bound of the solutions to the resolvent equation.
+If $\gamma\in(0,1/2]$, Sobolev embedding does not guarantee such $L^\infty$-estimate.
+However, a recent manuscript \cite{LiZhao21} seems to suggest that the enhanced dissipation estimate with rate $\nu^{\frac{j_m+1}{j_m+1+2\gamma}}$ might still hold in the range $\gamma\in(0,1/2]$.
+We will leave that as a conjecture to pursuit in the future. } \end{rmk} \begin{rmk}{ If the shear flow profile is non-degenerate, i.e., $j_m=1$, then the enhanced dissipation rate (modulo logarithmic correction) is $\nu^{\frac{1}{1+\gamma}}$.
+When $\gamma=1$, we recover the classical rate $\nu^{1/2}$.} \end{rmk}\begin{rmk} The logarithmic loss here for $\gamma\in(1/2,1)$ comes from the estimation of the $\dot H^{1/2}$-semi-norm of specific functions.
+New ideas are needed to drop the logarithmic factor or extend the result to $\gamma\in(0,1/2]$.
 If $\gamma$ ranges from $[1,2]$, the $\dot H^1$-norm will be applied instead and no loss of $|\log (\nu|k|^{-1})|^\beta$ will appear in the dissipation rate \eqref{ED_k_by_k}. \end{rmk}

-\begin{theorem} Consider the equation \eqref{EQ:Fractional_PS} subject to initial condition $n_{0}\in L^2(\Torus^2)$.
+The second main theorem provides the enhanced dissipation for the equations \eqref{EQ:Fractional_PS} and \eqref{EQ:Fractional_k_by_k}. \begin{theorem} Consider the equation \eqref{EQ:Fractional_PS} subject to initial condition $n_{0}\in L^2(\Torus^2)$.
 Assume the conditions in Theorem \ref{thm:semigroup_est_PS}.
 Then there exists a viscosity threshold $\nu_0=\nu_0(u)$ such that if $\nu\leq \nu_0$, the following enhanced dissipation estimate holds

 Here the constants $C>1 ,\,\delta_{ED}>0$ depend only on the shear profile $u$.
 The parameter $\beta(\gamma)=8\gamma(1-\gamma)\mathbf{1}_{\gamma\in(1/2,1)}$ vanishes for $\gamma\in[1,2]$.

 For the $k$-by-$k$ system \eqref{EQ:Fractional_k_by_k} ($k\neq0$), the following estimate holds for constant $C,\, \delta_{ED}$ which only depend on $u(\cdot)$,